jcupitt/argh-steroids-webgl/README.md

 * Collision physics just exchanges the two velocities, we could do true billiard-ball collisions.

-* The particle updates are done in JavaScript, they should be in webgl.

 * The shaders are very crude for that retro look.
 An option to use fancy shaders would be fun.